 Students who join our community and sign the Community Life Standards document (through the application process) commit themselves to following these standards.
 Each student must accept these responsibilities in order to remain part of the Ambrose community.

-If you’ve been accepted to Ambrose but you feel that you cannot with integrity commit to the standards and responsibilities of Ambrose’s living-learning community, we encourage you to discuss the matter with a member of the Student Development team.
+If you’ve been accepted to Ambrose but you feel that you cannot with integrity commit to the standards and responsibilities of Ambrose’s living-learning community, we encourage you to discuss the matter with a member of the Student Life team.
 It might be best to consider pursuing a learning-living community that better fits your values.

 If you’re thinking of applying to Ambrose, we invite you to read through our Community Life Standards document.

 Ambrose University is a diverse community of learners from many confessional backgrounds admitted from all walks of life.
 Ambrose does not discriminate on the basis of gender, race, colour, national or ethnic origin, physical or learning disability, or religion in the administration of any of its programs or activities.

 Ambrose University is committed to providing a community in which all individuals are treated with respect and dignity, free from harassment.
 As a Christian higher education community, Ambrose encourages its members to follow biblical principles of lifestyle and conduct.
 We work with each other in ways that respect and encourage full acceptance of all persons.

 Achieving a community free from harassment depends on mutual respect, co-operation and understanding among students and employees.
 Attitudes and behaviour that undermine this goal are detrimental to all.
 The University considers harassment a serious offence and will not tolerate behaviour that may undermine the respect, dignity, self-esteem, or productivity of any student or employee.